-For direct care healthcare workers and/or social services workers providing care with potential exposure to COVID-19, refer to the CDC's Interim U.S. Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronvirus Disease 2019 (COVID-19).
+For direct care healthcare workers and/or social services workers providing care with potential exposure to COVID-19, refer to the CDC's Interim U.S Guidance for Risk Assessment and Work Restrictions for Healthcare Personnel with Potential Exposure to COVID-19.
 This interim guidance is intended to assist with assessment of risk, monitoring, and work restriction decisions for healthcare personnel with potential exposure to COVID-19.
 Employers of healthcare and social services workers should follow Centers for Disease Control and Prevention (CDC) guidance and Cal/OSHA regulations for employee respiratory protection when providing direct patient care.
 This includes, if available, use of a NIOSH-certified respirator at least as protective as an N95 filtering facepiece respirator for routine care of suspected or confirmed COVID patients and a powered air-purifying respirator (PAPR) for high hazard or aerosol-generating procedures on these patients.
 Cal/OSHA and CDC have issued specific guidance and conditions on using temporary alternatives to respirators for routine care during periods of extreme respirator shortages such as the one we are currently experiencing.
 (See Note below on use of non-certified KN95 respirators).

 *Note on KN95 Respirators: Cal/OSHA's guidance also expands the types of respirators that can be used to comply with Cal/OSHA standards during this emergency.
 KN95 respirators from China are not currently certified for use as respirators by NIOSH, but may be an acceptable alternative if NIOSH-certified respirators are not available due to the supply shortage and prioritization of approved respirators for direct care healthcare workers and social services workers providing direct care to COVID-19 positive person.